junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We can't leave them here with Jody.
 That would be very inconvenient."

-Dean huffs a small laugh, quietly answering, "That's one way to put it.
-What do you think, take them back to bunker?
+Dean can't help a small amused huff, quietly answering, "That's one way to put it."

+He tilts his head.
+"What do you think, take them back to bunker?
 How can we even bring these many ghosts into bunker?
 Not like they have any unfinished business or connected items --"

 "They followed Bobby here.
 Maybe if we show Bobby the way --"